Global Youth Institute

 How to apply:

-Applications are closed for 2020.
-Apply by for 2021 in January, 2021.
+Applications are closed for 2021*.
+Apply for 2022 in January 2022.
 AITC-M and 4-H MB will then interview applicants and select two students to represent Manitoba at the GYI.
 Both students are required to research a global issue and write a five-page paper under the supervision of their teacher/mentor and submit the paper to the World Food Prize Foundation by July 1st.
 See the Student & Mentor Handbook for more information.

 At the GYI, each student will present a brief overview of their paper to a group of peers and experts.
 Selected students and teachers or mentors will be required to share their experience upon return with their high school, a sponsor and two other organizations.

 With financial support from Bayer Canada and Manitoba Canola Growers Association.